A boat trip from Corfu to Paxos and Parga

 Planning to visit Greece?
 Check out my FREE guide to south Corfu!

-Lamb on the stove, a Greek Eurovision song from the 70s, and free books for all
+Lamb on the stove and a Greek Eurovision song from the 70s

 Hello!
 Thought I’d share with you today my family recipe for lamb prepared on the stove with carrots and spices.